Interdisciplinary Expert Centre on Climate Change and Health (IECCCH)

 The link between climate change and health also places a burden on the health systems of developing countries (Leal Filho et al 2016), particularly in regions such as Africa.
 Across the African continent, public health systems are under severe pressure, in part due to weak socioeconomic conditions (Opoku, Leal Filho, Hubert, Adejumo, 2021).
 Climate change-related issues also pose a challenge to achieving the UN Sustainable Development Goals, including Goal 3 (health and well-being) (Leal Filho et al 2020).

 There are many scientists working on the topic of climate change and health, but there are only a few research centres that systematically address the topic The knowledge gap can be a problem as we may not be prepared for future events.
 Therefore, there is a need for a research structure dedicated to the study of climatic, medical, and epidemiological aspects - including zoonoses and tropical diseases - related to climate change in order to generate an increase in the knowledge of the consequences of climatic changes for health, that may serve to develop policies and support appropriate adaptation measures.
-It is against this background, that the Interdisciplinary Expert Centre for Climate Change and Health has been founded.
+It is against this background, that the Interdisciplinary Expert Centre on Climate Change and Health has been founded.

 References